Charles Kwan: Asian Touring Car Series

 The SEATCZC became the Asian Touring Car Series in 2000 as the series changed to use Super Production regulations.
 WK Longman Racing joined the series with their duo of Peugeot 306 race cars, to be driven by Henry Lee Jr and C. Nattavude, with support from engine tuner Richard Longman in the UK.

-Charles Kwan stayed with EKS Motorsport and the team entered two BMW 320is for the season, one for Kwan and one for Paul Chan.
+Kwan stayed with EKS Motorsport and the team entered two BMW 320is for the season, one for Kwan and one for Paul Chan.
 Kwan drove one of his most memorable races at the Batu Tiga Speedway at Shah Alam this year.
 His engine had broken down during practice.
 Although his teammate Paul Chan kindly lent him his engine for the race, the engine replacement work meant Kwan did not take part in qualifying and had to start the race from the back of the grid.
 Despite this, he passed all the drivers in front of him to claim the victory.

-Despite his great drives during the season, he lost the championship to Peugeot driver Henry Lee Jr at the final race in Macau.
+Despite his great drives during the season, Kwan lost the championship to Peugeot driver Henry Lee Jr at the final race in Macau.
 This was his last appearance in the Guia Race.

 Japan GT Championship

-In 2001, he joined Amprex Motorsport and raced in the Japan GT Championship's invitational race at Sepang, sharing a Mazda RX-7 with team owner Genji Hashimoto.
+In 2001, Kwan joined Amprex Motorsport and raced in the Japan GT Championship's invitational race at Sepang, sharing a Mazda RX-7 with team owner Genji Hashimoto.
 With Kwan driving, the car was up to third place in the GT300 class when it broke down.

 From 2002, the team switched to a BMW M3 GT prepared by Schnitzer Motorsport, but the car was just not competitive against the fully tuned up Japanese machines.

 Merdeka Millennium Endurance Race

-Between 2002 and 2004 he also competed in the Merdeka Millennium Endurance Race at Sepang, Malaysia with Amprex Motorsport.
+Between 2002 and 2004, Kwan also competed in the Merdeka Millennium Endurance Race at Sepang, Malaysia with Amprex Motorsport.

 In 2002, Kwan, Kevin Wong and Genji Hashimoto drove the Japan GT spec Mazda RX-7 in the race, although it set a scintillating pace, it did not have the reliability to finish the race.

 In 2003, he shared the driving of the BMW M3 GT with Genji Hashimoto and Matthew Marsh.
 The team led the race after a fierce battle with BSA Motorsport's Radical SR3 and Porsche 911 GT3 Cup until problems hit.
 The team finished way down the order.

-In 2004, he did the MMER again with Amprex Motorsports, this time using an ACO/FIA GT1 spec Lamborghini Murciélago R-GT and sharing with German driver Norman Simon and Genji Hashimoto.
+In 2004, Kwan did the MMER again with Amprex Motorsports, this time using an ACO/FIA GT1 spec Lamborghini Murciélago R-GT and sharing with German driver Norman Simon and Genji Hashimoto.
 The team easily out-performed every other entry and led most of the race until it broke down once again, handing victory to the Honda Malaysia Racing Team.

 FIA GT Championship

 Charles Kwan & Matthew Marsh's Ferrari 360 during 2004 FIA GT race at Zhuhai.

-In November 2004 he made his only appearance in the FIA GT Championship by competing in the series' China Round in Zhuhai.
-Driving for GPC Sport, he shared a Ferrari 360 Modena with Matthew Marsh and finished 4th in the GT2 class, after suffering long delays in the pits due to a starter motor problem.
+In November 2004, Kwan made his only appearance in the FIA GT Championship by competing in the series' China Round in Zhuhai.
+Driving for GPC Sport, he shared a Ferrari 360 Modena with Matthew Marsh and finished fourth in the GT2 class, after suffering long delays in the pits due to a starter motor problem.